When the narcissist tries to get you back.

 1. “You made me do it.
 It’s only because you weren’t there for me.
 If you were more interested in me.”
-When you’ve discovered they’ve cheated again, blame-shifting onto you, or triangulating you Both, so you work harder to keep them due to your trauma bond.
+When you’ve discovered, they’ve cheated again.
+This is the narcissist blame-shifting onto you or triangulating you Both, so you work harder to keep them due to your trauma bond.

 2. “I’ll go to counselling.”
-The narcissist has no intentions of changing, and they are buying themselves more time with you.
-They’ll often use counselling to form an illusion, so you’re the one told by the professionals, that you need to change for the narcissist to make the relationship work, often you’ll be painted as crazy, not always, but a few narcissists have a way of doing this through manipulation of the professional working with you.
-Professionals are becoming more aware, in spotting precisely what the narcissist is doing and being able to help you.
+The narcissist has no intentions of changing.
+They are buying themselves more time with you.
+They’ll often use counselling to form an illusion, so you’re the one told by the professionals that you need to change for the narcissist to make the relationship work, often you’ll be painted as crazy, not always, but a few narcissists have a way of doing this through manipulation of the professional working with you.
+Professionals are becoming more aware of spotting precisely what the narcissist is doing and being able to help you.

 4. “Let’s get married,” just because they want to pull on your heartstrings that they really care, sell you the dream to deliver you the nightmare often they wish to take you for all they can in the divorce.

-When they come back with all the gifts, and I’m sorry, again, just a ploy to suck you back in the.
-Leave you in the dirt again, as the new isn’t working out, or you have something they want.
+When they come back with all the gifts, and I’m sorry, again, just a ploy to suck you back in the, to treat you like dirt again, as the news isn’t working out, or you have something they want.

 8. “Happy birthday.”
 Or “thinking about you.”
-On your birthday, they are just testing the waters to see if your willing, remember all those special occasions they ruined and do not respond.
+On your birthday, they are just testing the waters to see if you are willing.
+Remember all those special occasions they ruined and did not respond to.
 A response to a narcissist is all they need to worm their way back in.

 9. “I’ve only ever loved you; you’re the only one for me.”
-Most narcissists are unfaithful, yet they try to play the card that they didn’t care for the other.
-The reality they don’t care for the others, yet they don’t care for you either, they only care about getting their needs met.
+Most narcissists are unfaithful, yet they try to play the card that they don’t care for others.
+The reality is they don’t care for the others, yet they don’t care for you either.
+They only care about getting their needs met.

 Why is the narcissist not coming to hoover you?

-You may question if they are a narcissist as they are not reaching out, in all the hoover ways you’ve heard about to suck you back in.
+You may question if they are narcissistic as they are not reaching out in all the hoover ways you’ve heard about to suck you back in.